savonet/book/streaming.md

 resiliency.

 When a request is indicated as _persistent_ is can be played multiple times (this is typically the case for local files).
-Otherwise a request should only be used once.
+Otherwise, a request should only be used once.
 Internally, with every indicator is also associated the information of whether it is _temporary_ or not.
 If it is, the file is removed when the request is destroyed.
 For instance, the `say` protocol generates the text in a